iliyan-pigeon/Fitness_store/README.md

 # fitness_app
-  This is my first Django project
+## Overview
+This is E-commerce website made with Python/Django.
+The architecture is monolithic, utilizing the Server-side rendering functionalities in Django.